PingIDM

 3. Click the Association tab, and expand the Reconciliation Query Filters node.

-4. Create a source or target query, and click Save.
+4. Create a source or target query and click Save.

 Restrict reconciliation to a specific ID

-You can restrict reconciliation to a specific record in much the same way as you restrict reconciliation by using queries.
+You can restrict reconciliation to a specific record in the same way as you restrict reconciliation by using queries.

 curl \